vgmstream/vgmstream/README.md

 ### Common and unknown extensions
 A few extensions that vgmstream supports clash with common ones.
-Since players like foobar or Winamp don't react well to that, they may be renamed to make them playable through vgmstream.
+Since players like foobar or Winamp don't react well to that, they may be renamed to these "designated fake extensions" to make them playable through vgmstream.
 - `.aac` to `.laac` (tri-Ace games)
 - `.ac3` to `.lac3` (standard AC3)
 - `.aif` to `.laif` (standard Mac AIF, Asobo AIF, Ogg)